-The pruning or complete removal of trees where necessary along the routes of overhead lines will be undertaken.
-Where trees are to be removed, the relevant trees will be completely uprooted by means of a monkey winch or other approved methods, and stack them in a position approved by EWSA.
-All holes caused by such uprooting will be filled to leave the site clean and tidy.
-Where the branches of trees are to be pruned, such pruning will be neatly carried out in an effective and workmanlike fashion.
+The Contractor will be responsible for the pruning or complete removal of trees where necessary along the routes of overhead lines.

+Where trees are to be removed, the Contractor shall completely uproot the relevant trees by means of a monkey winch or other approved methods, and stack them in a position approved by the Employer or Engineer.
+All holes caused by such uprooting shall be filled by him to leave the site clean and tidy, all to the satisfaction of the Engineer.
+Utmost care shall be taken when uprooting trees, as the Contractor will be responsible for all the claims due to any damage and/or injury caused by such uprooting of trees.

+Where the branches of trees are to be pruned, such pruning shall be neatly carried out in an effective and workmanlike fashion to the satisfaction of the Engineer.